Thinking beyond borders

 In principle, EU-citizens do not need a working permit in Slovenia.
-Only registration of performance of services is required in this case.
-However, citizens of non-EU countries are required to have a valid working permit.
-There are various types of working permits, depending on the circumstances.
+Only registration of performance of services is required in case of assignments.
+However, citizens of non-EU countries are required to have a single/unified permit for work and residence.
+There are various types of permits, depending on the circumstances.

-A foreign citizen may stay in Slovenia for 90days in a period of 180 days without a residence permit (for the purposes other than work).
-If the period is longer, a residence permit should be obtained.
-In case the foreign citizen enters Slovenia for reason of work, the working permit and residence permit must be obtained before entering Slovenia.
-After arriving in Slovenia, a foreign citizen is required to register his/her accommodation at a competent local administrative unit.
+A foreign citizen may stay in Slovenia for 90 days in a period of 180 days without a single/unified permit (for the purposes other than work).
+If the period is longer, a single/unified permit should be obtained.
+In case the foreign citizen enters Slovenia for reason of work, the single/unified permit must be obtained before entering Slovenia.
+After arriving in Slovenia, a foreign citizen is required to register his/her accommodation (temporary address) at a competent local administrative unit.

 Visas are issued by Embassies of the Republic of Slovenia abroad.
 A visa must be applied for before the individual enters Slovenia.

-First residence permit is in general issued by Embassies of the Republic of Slovenia abroad.
-First residence permit must be applied for before the individual enters Slovenia.
-Further residence permits are issued by the Administrative units in Slovenia.
-The application for prolongation of residence permit must be filed before the expiry of the current one.
+First single/unified permit is in general issued by Embassies of the Republic of Slovenia abroad.
+First single/unified permit must be applied for before the individual enters Slovenia.
+Further single/unified permits are issued by the Administrative units in Slovenia.
+The application for prolongation of single/unified permit must be filed before the expiry of the current one.

-In addition to Slovenia’s domestic arrangements that provide relief from international double taxation, Slovenia has also entered into double taxation treaties with more than 50 countries to prevent double taxation and allow co-operation between Slovenia and overseas tax authorities in enforcing their respective tax laws.
+In addition to Slovenia’s domestic arrangements that provide relief from international double taxation, Slovenia has also entered into double taxation treaties with 58 countries to prevent double taxation and allow co-operation between Slovenia and overseas tax authorities in enforcing their respective tax laws.